 1. Personal Counseling:

-Allegany College of Maryland contracts with Appalachian Behavioral Health Center & Western Maryland Health System (Cumberland) to provide counseling to individual students.
+Allegany College of Maryland contracts with Western Maryland Health System (Cumberland) to provide counseling to individual students.
 Any eligible student is entitled to receive up to five (5) hours of counseling per semester for any mental health issues with which s/he needs assistance.
 Counselors are also available for urgent and crisis situations.
-All services provided by the ABHC & WMHS are completely confidential and provided by qualified, licensed mental health professionals.
+Beginning in FY2014, couples and family counseling are also available.
+All services provided by WMHS are completely confidential and provided by qualified, licensed mental health professionals.
 Detailed brochures about the Counseling Program are available in racks all over campus or from the S&LA Office.

 (The Pennsylvania campuses contract separately with MH/MR; for more information, contact Student Services offices in Bedford at (814) 652-9528 ext.6202 and in Somerset at (814) 445-9848 ext.6106.)

 2. On-Site Campus Counselor:

 To supplement the traditional counseling program, Allegany College of Maryland has established a second, free contracted service to provide an additional, routine presence on campus to assist any student who is in crisis, to offer therapeutic problem-solving, to make referrals for personal counseling, and to provide educational/outreach programs.
 Our new partner, Lorrie Dunn (LCSW-C) is a qualified, licensed counselor who understands the community college culture, the unique needs of ACM students, and the campus qualities that make ACM special.
 Lorrie Dunn will be on campus in the College Center Room #150 the following days/times: